 The alternative for a new MGA is to enter into “risk transfer” arrangements.
 This is where the insurer accepts that once the MGA has received the premium monies, then it does so at the insurer’s not the insured’s risk.
 These monies are then NOT subject to the client money rules and the complexities and requirements that follow such status.
 However, these rules are currently subject to review.
 This position will need further advices.

-- Client Documentation– both the Principal and the MGA will require access to these both during and after the Principaling arrangement.
-If the MGA is to take these over, the client will need to consent, but if they are transferred, the Principal may need to retain access for the purposes of access and dealing with any PI claims and/or regulatory questions or audits in the future.
+- Client Documentation– both the AR and the MGA will require access to these both during and after the arrangement.
+If the MGA is to take these over, the client will need to consent, but if they are transferred, the AR may need to retain access for the purposes of access and dealing with any PI claims and/or regulatory questions or audits in the future.